vimpoli/nodejs/README.md

 ### Steps to debug

 1. Check the root app.js file
 2. Check the routes : routes, spelling
 3. Check the controllers: spelling, params and args
 4. Check the service: spelling, params and args

+# AI Integration

+- Gemini

+# Multi Vendor

+- Every merchant should be able to fetch
+  a. list of products created by them
+  b. orders made on their product
+- They should be able to update/delete their product